GreenThumbProject/docs/docs/api/reference.md

 #### `POST /sync/devices/{id}/photos`

-Receive a JPEG photo from the Pi, upload it to Supabase Storage, and store the metadata row.
-The Pi never holds Supabase credentials — the cloud API handles the upload.
+Receive a JPEG photo from the Pi, upload it to Cloudflare R2, and store the metadata row.
+The Pi never holds object-storage credentials — the cloud API handles the upload.

 **Content-Type:** `multipart/form-data`